MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-secure-traffic.md

 ---
 # Secure SMB Traffic in Windows Server

-As a defense in depth measure, you can configure ports to secure SMB traffic and prevent outbound and lateral network communications.
+As a defense in depth measure, you can use segmentation and isolation techniques to secure SMB traffic and reduce threats between devices on your network.

-SMB is used for file sharing, network browsing, printing, and inter-process communication such as named pipes and RPC.
-Use the following sections to configure SMB traffic segmentation and endpoint isolation to reduce threats between devices on your network.
+SMB is used for file sharing, printing, and inter-process communication such as named pipes and RPC.
+It's also used as a network data fabric for technologies such as Storage Spaces Direct, Storage Replica, Hyper-V Live Migration, and Cluster Shared Volumes.
+Use the following sections to configure SMB traffic segmentation and endpoint isolation to help prevent outbound and lateral network communications.

 ## Block inbound SMB access